Right click here to Download this brief

-Broker Price Opinion - BPO, is a method that a real estate agent or broker uses to estimate the probable selling price of a house.
-The estimate of price is submitted in a BPO report (2-3 pages) that includes an inspection of the subject house, subject neighborhood inspection and analysis, local and regional market information and trends, and comparable properties (comps) that are similar to the subject house.
+Broker Price Opinion - BPO, is a method which a real estate agent or broker uses to estimate the probable selling price of a house.
+The estimate of price is submitted in a BPO report (2-3 pages) which includes an inspection of the subject house, subject neighborhood inspection and analysis, local and regional market information and trends, and comparable properties (comps) which are similar to the subject house.
 This method of estimating a selling price has similarities in methodology and report appearance to a residential appraisal and to a Comparative Market Analysis CMA.

 BPOs offer a relatively fast turnaround time 1 - 4 days compared to an appraisal 1 – 2 weeks.
 BPOs are less expensive typically $30 - $100 compared to an appraisal typically $250 - $450.

 According to valuation industry internal studies, BPOs are generally close to appraisals in accuracy.

 Relevance of BPOs: